lee-lindley/app_read_xlsx/README.md

 the selection of individual elements of the collection via a *get* method and an index.
 This is how *get_sql* is able to provide dynamic SQL to extract individual column **ANYDATA** elements and provide column names from the input spreadsheet.

-Alternatives were considered.
-Polymorphic Table Functions do not support object types and the **ANYDATASET** design pattern is complex.
-We could build an **ANYDATASET** implementation (see *ExcelTable.getRows* in [ExcelTable](https://github.com/mbleron/ExcelTable)), but the number of people with the skill and willingness to support it is limited.
-I did not feel comfortable encumbering my current employer with that liability.
-This method uses a resultset footprint that is known at compile time, then object methods to build a column list in dynamic SQL at run time.
-It is still a bit complicated, but should be in the wheelhouse of most journeyman Oracle developers.

 ```sql
     STATIC FUNCTION get_data_rows(